taylormoe93/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 ----------------

 An INPUT that collects:
-- employee first name
+X employee first name
-- last name
+X last name
-- ID number
+X ID number
-- job title
+X job title
-- annual salary
+X annual salary

 A submit BUTTON:
-- that collects the form information
+X that collects the form information
 - stores the information to calculate monthly costs
-- append information to the DOM (html table)
+X append information to the DOM (html table)
 - clear the (earlier referenced) input fields

 IF (statement) the total monthly cost exceeds $20,000,